mike-boddin/www.autorisiert.net2/docs/progress.md

 > * Limit your lines to a width of 700px

 (source: [Web fonts: when you need them, when you don’t](https://hackernoon.com/web-fonts-when-you-need-them-when-you-dont-a3b4b39fe0ae)

+## Implementation

+### Navigation

+Idea is to configure the navi via json:

+    {
+      "brand": "autorisiert.net",
+      "items": {
+        "home": "home.md"
+      }
+    }

+so that nav-bar is populated on start, based on this config.

+I tried to put this in an own module and make it configurable.

+    import navi from './navi/navi.js';

+            navi({
+                clickCallback: clickOnNavi,
+                source: './navconfig.json',
+                el: window.body
+            }).then(f => f.apply());

+The `navi()`-Function will return a promise, where then you can call the `apply()`-method, which draws the navi to the DOM.